jonathon-chew/Pantheon/README.md

 # GitHub Repositories

 ## [Aphrodite](https://github.com/jonathon-chew/Aphrodite) :star: 1
-A package for colour terminal outputs in go
+A package for beautifying terminal outputs in go

 ## [Chimera](https://github.com/jonathon-chew/Chimera) :star: 1
 A series of scripts that can run depending on what is avaliable to you